JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Logan Hawthorne.md

 > Logan points his current weapon forward and channels his psionic might through the blade, while simultaneously, a well memorized runic circle is carved into the air.
 A concave circular shield is created from the blades tip.
 > His blade as a catalyst and the stance of pointing it forward as a somatic component are the only requirements.
 While it is incredibly quick to engage and cheap to use, it is not notably powerful.
 Technically speaking though, there is no limit to the mana he can pour into it.
 > $\quad$
-> **µ Nexal Reinforcement** (Defense || Psy, Lightning)
->> This can only be used outside of combat.
-Logan can press his magic onto various surfaces to create long-lasting imprints of dense matrices, reinforcing whatever physical structure they're placed on.
-This is most effective against energy-based attacks.
-These nexus points can then be linked together, with a maximum range of 30 meters, and these **Nexal Reinforcement Systems** will grow stronger as they are expanded.
->> It should be noted however these take time to set up: 5-10 minutes per point, cost scaling with strength.
-Logan can make 1-3 of these per day, if he wants to remain battle ready, or 4-5 if he's willing to fully commit.
-Nexal points are immutable once made; they cannot be empowered any further, nor recharged.
-Points and Systems have a maximum lifespan of 21 days.
->
 > **µ Brid's Emplacement** (Defense, Offense || Psy, Lightning)
 >> This is Logan's strongest ability.
 Logan creates a crystal lattice matrix of mana made physical, which acts as a temporary or "ghost" wardstone.
 Creating **Brid's Emplacement** requires Logan's complete attention for six turns, during which any distraction will negate his progress.
 The matrix's construction will consume half of his total mana, and will take immediate effect after completion.
 >> The wardstone is intimately and wholly connected to his magic system: Logan is put into a state where he is rooted to where he stands, and all of his senses are greatly enhanced.
 His physical body becomes dormant.
 His feet cannot be removed from the ground.
 Around him is a thin, intangible blue barrier, 15m in diameter.